colonelpanic8/okcupyd/README.md

 ```

 It is important to understand that this means that the contents of a
-\~okcupyd.util.fetchable.Fetchable i.e their contents may be out of sync
+\~okcupyd.util.fetchable.Fetchable are not guarenteed to be in sync with
-with the current state of okcupid.com.
-Simply calling the
+okcupid.com the second time they are requested.
+Calling
-\~okcupyd.util.fetchable.Fetchable will cause it to request new data
+\~okcupyd.util.fetchable.Fetchable.refresh will cause the
-from okcupid.com when its contents are requested.
-The code snippet that
+\~okcupyd.util.fetchable.Fetchable to request new data from okcupid.com
-follows prints out all the questions that the logged in user has
+when its contents are requested.
+The code snippet that follows prints
-answered roughly once per hour, including ones that are answered while
+out all the questions that the logged in user has answered roughly once
-the program is running.
+per hour, including ones that are answered while the program is running.

 ``` {.sourceCode .python}
 import time